Enhancing Group Discussions With The Fishbowl Conversation Technique

 This technique is widely used in classrooms, workshops, meetings, and team-building sessions to encourage open dialogue on specific topics.

-In this guide, we will explore the definition, features, benefits, best practices, and step-by-step instructions on how to complete the Fishbowl Conversation activity.
+In this guide, we will explore the definition, features, benefits, best practices, and step-by-step instructions for completing the Fishbowl Conversation activity.

 Definition:

-The Fishbowl Conversation Technique involves dividing participants into two groups: the inner circle (the fishbowl) and the outer circle (observers).
+The Fishbowl Conversation Technique divides participants into the inner circle (the fishbowl) and the outer circle (observers).

 The inner circle engages in the discussion, while the outer circle actively listens and takes notes.